ivanp1994/GuavaMuseFCS/README.md

 Our dataset consists of 2 mouse - one which has been subjected to a mild experiment, and one that served as a control to that experiment.
 Each mouse has 4 fractions, to the total number of 8 different samples.
 Additionally, every sample has been 3 three times in quick succession on Guava Muse, to a total of 24 Guava Muse "samples".

 Additionally, another .FCS file is provided called "debris".
 This is a sample that has been visually inspected and contains no cells, only fragments of cells.
-This dataset will be very useful in [debris removal](#debris)
+This dataset will be very useful in [debris removal](#debris).

 ## Enrichment procedure <a name="enrich"></a>